bsu-cs315/P1---projectile-launch/README.md

  A 2D Physics-Based Game made with Godot by Janardhen Jayavel.

  Github Pages Link [(Play)]

+ ## How to Play
+ Use left and right arrows to change the angle.
+ Press spacebar to launch the projectile.
+ Hit the aliens to get score.
+ Press start at any time to restart the game.

 # Project Report

 ## Reflection
+ This project was nice to use the sounds and grpahics in 2D.
+The video that published the second half solution to the iteration 1 really helped a lot.
+It solved my doubts.
+I couldn't fulfill all criteria's for an A grade.
+I feel sorry for that but then as my professor Dr.G said, its all about learning.
+I will learn something in the next video.
+I am looking forward for my next iteration in the upcoming week.

  ## Self-Evaluation

 - [x]  D-1: The repository link is submitted to Canvas before the project deadline.